 GETTING THERE

 from Florence to the Roma Nord (North Rome) exit or from Naples to the Roma Sud (South Rome) exit, take the Grande Raccordo Anulare to the Aeroporto Fiumicino Civitavecchia.
 Then take the second exit: #6 Flaminio Roma Centro in the direction of the Centro (city center), Stadio Olimpico (olympic stadium), S. Pietro (St. Peter’s) and continue to the Lungotevere (avenue running alongside the Tiber River).
-Once on the Lungotevere, after the second underpass, take the road on left hand side and at the intersection turn to right in order to cross the Ponte Cavour (Cavour Bridge).
-After the next intersection and at the end of ViaTomacelli, turn to the right onto Via del Corso.
-At the first lights, turn right and go through Piazza del Parlamento, arriving at the Hotel Adriano, at Via di Pallacorda 2, shortly thereafter.
+Once on the Lungotevere, after the second underpass, take the road on left hand side and turn right to cross the Tiber River on Ponte Umberto I (Umberto I Bridge).
+From here, follow the hotel’s directions regarding where to unload and park.

 WHAT TO BRING